-- 1. Children who are at risk of emotional disturbance as defined in 394.492(4) F.S. - 2.
-Children who have an emotional disturbance as defined in 394.492(5) F.S. - 3.
-Children who have a serious emotional disturbance as defined in 394.492(6) F.S. - 4.
+- 1. Children who are at risk of emotional disturbance as defined in section 394.492(4), Florida Statutes. - 2.
+Children who have an emotional disturbance as defined in section 394.492(5), Florida Statutes. - 3.
+Children who have a serious emotional disturbance as defined in section 394.492(6), Florida Statutes. - 4.
 Children diagnosed as having a co-occurring substance use and emotional disturbance or serious emotional disturbance.